 Because the 1863 rule forbade running with the ball or holding the opponent (or tripping or kicking at his legs), the Blackheath and then other English rugby clubs who followed this lead, did not join the FA.
 In 1871 they formed the Rugby Football Union.
 Similar developments in Rugby Union occurred in Australia, starting at Sydney University in 1864.

 Scoring in Early Rugby Union

-In these early days "runners in" didn't get points when they scored a "touch down".
+In the early days "runners in" didn't get points when they scored a "touch down".
 Instead, it allowed the team to "try" a kick at goal.
 This is the derivation of the word "try".
 The International Rugby Football Board, formed in 1886, introduced a standard point scoring system that increasingly rewarded tries with points.
 They developed a lot more rules, especially with respect to "offside".
 Click here for today's full list.
 In 1887 in Ireland, Gaelic Football is finally codified.
 No offside rules, and just one "bounce" permitted when attacking.
 In 1899, the Rugby Union English team first played against the Australian Wallabies.
-Going back, in 1895, Rugby League was formed in England as a breakaway movement, as the Northern Rugby Football Union, charging entry fees (on the grounds that the money could then be used to offset workers' injury expenses).
-Rugby Union at that time was strictly amateur, no fees.
-In 1908, a number of Rugby League clubs formed in Sydney, also charging entry fees.

 Football in Canada and the USA — Gridiron